-I have targeted the first three questions at parents who are just starting to think about private school for their children.
-I can remember what it was like when we looked into sending our eldest daughter to pre-school.
+I have targeted the first three questions at parents just starting to think about private school for their children.
+I can remember what it was like when we looked into sending our eldest daughter to preschool.
 We had two primary concerns: paying for her schooling and understanding what the school would teach her.
 I know that parents today essentially have the same concerns.
-Possibly the last two questions might stump people who are familiar with private schools.
-My intention here is to offer some facts and figures as I compare private with public schools.
+Possibly, the last two questions might stump people familiar with private schools.
+I intend to offer some facts and figures as I compare private schools with public schools.

 1. How many private schools offer financial aid?

 The short answer is that just about every private school offers some form of financial aid.
-They do that because they are well aware that many families cannot afford to pay the full tuition and fees which they charge.
-Also, they don't want to admit only children from families who can afford to send their children to private school.
-Most private schools these days want to have as diverse a student body as they can.
-Consequently, there are over a dozen schools which now offer full financial aid to families with incomes below a certain income.
+They do that because they are well aware that many families cannot afford to pay the full tuition and fees that they charge.
+Also, they don't want to admit only children from families who can afford to send them to private schools.
+Most private schools want to have as diverse a student body as possible.
+Consequently, there are over a dozen schools that now offer total financial aid to families with incomes below a certain income.
 These thresholds vary from school to school but typically are in the $75,000 range.

 This video offers an overview of Brewster Academy.

 I am saving the best for last.
 The United States has a handful of free private schools.
 A dozen or so munificent, visionary citizens founded tuition-free schools in the 19th century and early part of the 20th century.
 Several of these schools are boarding schools.
-Paying for a private school education is a major concern for most of us.
-So, don't wait until the last minute to discuss this issue with schools on your short list.
+Paying for a private school education is a significant concern for most of us.
+So, don't wait until the last minute to discuss this issue with schools on your shortlist.
 Also, don't decide that private school is out of the question until you have explored all your options with the various admissions offices at schools in which you are interested.

-2. How many boarding schools are there in the U.S.A?
+2. How many boarding schools are there in the U.S.A.?

 This video offers an overview of Deerfield Academy.